Chula Vista Truck Accident Lawyers

 Common Types Of Truck Accidents

-Rollovers are among the most common truck accident cases our Chula Vista attorneys work on.
-It often happens when truck drivers slam on the brakes too hard or make sharp turns.
+Rollovers are among the types of truck accidents our Chula Vista attorneys can work on.
+They often happen when truck drivers slam on the brakes too hard or make sharp turns.
 Heavy trucks are more prone to rollovers because of their high center of gravity.

 Other types of truck accidents include the following:

-- Underride – Smaller vehicles can slide under a truck’s trailer in what is known as underride accidents.
+• Underride — Smaller vehicles can slide under a truck’s trailer in what is known as an underride accident.
 These incidents are often fatal for the vehicle’s occupants.
 To help reduce such tragedies, Senator Scott Wiener, D-San Francisco, proposed the requirement of side underride guards for large trucks with a gross weight rating exceeding 10,000 pounds passing through California.

-- Blind Spot Accidents – Trucks have blind spots on both sides and at the front and back.
-Driving in these areas, which are referred to as “No Zones,” increases your chance of being struck or run over.
+• Blind Spot Accidents — Trucks have blind spots on both sides, as well as at the front and back.
+Driving in these areas, which are referred to as “No Zones,” increases the chances of being struck or run over by trucks.

 Most of these accidents are preventable.
-If you are injured in a truck accident, consult with our Chula Vista lawyers today.
-We can help you understand your rights and what options you can take against negligent parties.
+If you are injured in a truck accident, consult with our Chula Vista lawyers.
+We can help you understand your rights and what options you can take against potentially negligent parties.

 Common Injuries In A Truck Accident